 # 8 – She’s So Tough

 The classic track “She’s So Tough,” was released on Mink Deville’s debut album in 1977.
-In the United States the album was titled as simply Mink Deville.
-In the United Kingdom the album was titled Cabretta.
+In the United States, the album was titled as simply Mink Deville.
+In the United Kingdom, the album was titled Cabretta.
 This is one of the coolest songs ever released by Mink DeVille

 # 7 – Italian Shoes